 Your subscribers shouldn’t have to miss out on your content just because they are on a mobile device.
-Your emails should be displayed smoothly, with zero glitches across all the myriad types of devices in use today.
+Your emails should be displayed smoothly, with zero glitches across all the devices in use today.

 Mobile devices are not just limited to smartphones.
 There are all sorts of devices being used for consumption of content online.
-There are 5” inch screens and larger phones go up to 6” inch screens.
-Some phones also have high screen resolution, even with a small screen size.
+There are 5” screens and larger phones go up to 6.5” screens.
+Some phones also have high screen resolution even with a small screen size.

 Tablets come in a wide variety of sizes.
-People are also using personal-sized laptops on the go for checking their emails.
+People are also using notebook-sized laptops on the go for checking their emails.

-Most email marketing providers include modern mobile templates which are also conversion optimized.
-Fortunately, no one ignores the need for mobile optimization; there are a lot of solutions out there.
+Most email marketing providers include modern mobile templates that are also conversion optimized.
+Fortunately, no one ignores the need for mobile optimization; there are a lot of good email marketing solutions out there.

-However, if you are looking for a new email marketing provider, you should closely inspect their mobile optimization capabilities.
-Any provider not including this facility should not even be considered.
+However, if you are looking for a new email marketing platform, you should closely inspect their mobile optimization capabilities.
+Any provider not including this functionality should not even be considered.